 Review all of your bills and contact your providers.
 Ask for reduced rates or if they have any discounts available.

 This can be time-consuming, uncomfortable, and even downright annoying, but it can also be extremely effective and result in huge savings, so it’s likely worth the hassle!

-Services such as cell phones, landlines (do these even exist anymore?! 😆) internet, utilities, and insurances are usually great places to start but the sky’s the limit here.
+Services such as cell phones, landlines (do these even exist anymore?!), internet, utilities, and insurances are usually great places to start, but the sky’s the limit.

 Technically, you can probably do this with any company you pay on a regular basis and attempt to reduce your payment, renegotiate your contract, or even threaten to switch to another provider.

 It’s unlikely you’ll be successful every single time, but it never hurts to ask, right?!

-But brand new items have huge markups and it’s very possible to find great quality items second-hand!
+Brand new items have huge markups, and it’s very possible to find great quality items second-hand!

-If you’re like me and don’t enjoy shopping at thrift stores (too much time to find items that actually fit me) the internet has provided us so many options when it comes to shopping for previously loved items.
+If you don’t enjoy shopping at thrift stores, the internet has provided us with so many options when it comes to shopping for previously loved items.